Incudine Command |

 incudine foo.cudo -d 6.5 -s quux.rego

-For realtime, please start Jack on Linux and set the rt priorities of Incudine.
-You can change them in $HOME/.incudinerc or use the options
+For realtime, please start Jack on Linux and set the rt priorities of

---receiver-priority prio for receiver thread (default: 63)
+--rt-priority prio for rt thread (default: 68) --nrt-priority prio for nrt thread (default: 60) --receiver-priority prio for receiver thread (default: 63)

-In my case, jackd is run with `-R -P70'.
+In my case, jackd is run with `-R -P70'

 incudine foo.cudo -d 6.5 -R -s quux.rego